CrossOmics/Lotus/docs/api/core_selection.rst

 Core analysis is used to compute core map embedding, a special dimensionality reduction representation that can be used for further analysis and visualization.

 **Note on workflow order:** Core analysis is performed before clustering to identify core cells and prepare for stable clustering.
-It is compatible with both cplearn and scanpy clustering workflows.
 Main Functions
 --------------